 Click on this button

-create a linear array.
+create a rectangular array.
 This command is not available until a selection set

 is present. i.e. you must pre-select the item(s) to array before selecting the array command.